Google Broad Core Updates 2022

 So, since 2018, Google has been officially documenting the Broad Core Algorithm Updates, although they were not something new at that time.
 Google just accepted that they’ve done these updates routinely several times per year.
 It implies that over the years, there have been multiple unconfirmed broad core algorithm updates by Google, which we just don’t know.

-Back in the year 2015, Google confirmed a core ranking change.
+Back in 2015, Google confirmed a core ranking change.
 In addition, in the same year, Quality Updates were rolled out, and they were quite similar to the broad core updates.

-In the same context, Google made 3,200 changes to its core or search algorithm in 2018.
-While in 2020, the number of changes grew up to 4,500, which is around 12 changes per day.
+In the same context, Google made 3,200 changes to its core search algorithm in 2018.
+In 2020, the number of changes grew to 4,500, which is around 12 changes per day.
 These were a lot of changes that impacted ranking, revenue, traffic, and SERPs overall.